 FIG. 4.
-Linewidth statistics. (a)-(c) Histograms over the measured linewidths for sample A (implantation energy 50 keV), B (implantation energy 50 keV) and C (implantation energy 12 keV), respectively.
-Solid red lines represent log-normal fits and the median M is stated for each distribution. (d) Empirical cumulative distribution functions for all samples.
+Linewidth statistics. (a)-(c) Histograms over the measured linewidths for sample A (implantation energy of 50 keV), B (implantation energy of 50 keV), and C (implantation energy of 12 keV), respectively.
+The solid red lines represent lognormal fits and the median M is stated for each distribution. (d) Empirical cumulative distribution functions for all samples, plotted on a logarithmic scale for better data visibility.
 The dashed lines represent a 95% confidence interval.